Parthawasthi19/Parthawasthi19/README.md

  Hi there 👋

-Hey there I'm Parth Prasad Awasthi, a sophomore student at USAR, GGSIPU East Delhi Campus pursuing Bachelor of Technology in Artificial Intelligence and Machine Learning.
+Hey there I'm Parth Prasad Awasthi, a Pre-Final year student at USAR, GGSIPU East Delhi Campus pursuing Bachelor of Technology in Artificial Intelligence and Machine Learning.

 - 🔭 I’m currently working on a few Web development projects.
 - 🌱 I’m currently learning Machine Learning,Tensorflow.